Enlarged Uterus

 Lifestyle Changes

-Depending on the size of your fibroids, managing symptoms might only require pain medication.
+Depending on the size of your fibroids, managing symptoms might only require over-the-counter or prescription pain medication.
 Your doctor might also prescribe birth control or a different hormone therapy known as gonadotropin-releasing hormone (GnRH).
-GnRH is typically used for up to six months to help reduce the size of the fibroids.
+GnRH is typically used for up to six months to help reduce the size of the fibroids and alleviate symptoms like heavy bleeding, pelvic pressure, and discomfort during menstruation.

 Minimally Invasive Treatment

-Our physicians provide Uterine Fibroid Embolization (UFE), a minimally invasive, image-guided procedure designed to effectively address fibroids.
-UFE is conducted on an outpatient basis with just a small incision in the wrist or groin.
-Unlike conventional surgery, UFE preserves the uterus, allowing patients to go home on the same day.
-This method results in minimal scarring, reduces the risk of complications, and leads to shorter recovery times.
+Our physicians provide Uterine Fibroid Embolization (UFE), a minimally invasive, image-guided procedure to effectively treat fibroids.
+UFE is performed on an outpatient basis with a small incision in the wrist or groin.
+Unlike conventional surgery, UFE preserves the uterus, allowing patients to go home the same day.
+This method results in minimal scarring, lowers the risk of complications, and leads to shorter recovery times.

 What to Anticipate from Uterine Fibroid Embolization